devgg/roboZen_examples/README.md

 ##Guide

 Currently three main classes are included in the repository.
+In the following context manually means that code needs to be included for the action to be performed.

 ####AutomaticSetupMain
 Teams are setup automatically with a basic policy.